sudhansu3299/slaca/README.md

 ## 1) Set Your Environment

-Create a `.env` file in the project root:
+Before running anything, create a new `.env` file in the project root:

 ```bash
 cp .env.example .env
 ```

-Open `.env` and set at least:
+Then open `.env` and set at least:

 ```bash
 OPENAI_API_KEY=your_openai_key_here